billsioros/heartbeat/README.md

 ```

 > [!NOTE]
-> [nvm](https://github.com/nvm-sh/nvm) enables you to quickly install and switch between different versions of Node.js via the command line.
-Ensure you install nvm, then install Node.js 20 by running `nvm install 20`.
+> Ensure you have Node.js 20 installed.
+We use [nvm](https://github.com/nvm-sh/nvm) for this because it makes it easy to install and switch between Node.js versions.
+To install Node.js 20, run `nvm install 20`.

 ## :computer: Deploying to production

-## Deploying to Production

 Deploying to production involves several crucial steps, including setting up a server, configuring DNS, and managing SSL certificates. [`Traefik`](https://github.com/traefik/traefik) simplifies many of these tasks, acting as a powerful reverse proxy and load balancer.
 For a comprehensive guide on deploying your FastAPI application with Traefik, read the full article [here](https://github.com/tiangolo/blog-posts/blob/master/deploying-fastapi-apps-with-https-powered-by-traefik/README.md).